-This neuromuscular protocol treats the sub-occipital muscles, loosening the atlantooccipital and atlantoaxial regions, often in preparation for other work.
+This neuromuscular protocol treats the sub-occipital muscles, loosening the atlantooccipital and atlantoaxial regions, often preparing for other work.
 Included are links to mobilizations taken from Integrative Bodywork – Somatic Mobilizations.
-These two protocols work well together, They offer relief to a surprising number of problems of pain and dysfunction throughout the body.
-There are many practitioners that work primarily on upper cervical regulation in their practice.
+These two protocols work well together, These two protocols offer relief to a surprising number of problems of pain and dysfunction throughout the body.
+Many practitioners work primarily on upper cervical regulation in their practice.
 The techniques here are a proven approach for the bodywork professional.

 Beforehand, prepare by mobilizing the AO joint.